astariul/pytere/docs/features.md

     If you wish to **not** run unit-tests, you need to remove it from the [pre-commit hooks](#pre-commit-hooks) **and** from the [Github actions](#continuous-integration).

+---

+The tests also check the test coverage, with the `pytest-cov` plugin.

+By default, the tests will fail if the test coverage is below **80%**.

+!!! note "Where to modify it ?"
+    You can change the `pytest` configuration in `pyproject.toml`.
+You can also change the coverage threshold in the same file.

 ## Pre-commit hooks

 Several pre-commit hooks are used in this template repository :